Clan War Scheduler

 specified in allowed roles can react.

-, whenever a schedule is created anywhere in your server, it will be
+If you include channel redirect, whenever a schedule is created anywhere in your server, it will be

 redirected to the specified channel instead of the current channel.
 For example, if you have